95ellismle/Orbital-Visualiser/README.md

 TODO:
 ====

++ Add feature to use last timestep in calibration

 + Would like to clean up the files, improve code structure.
 Read the docstrings on top of files and carry out what they say.

 + Add a testing code!